GSA/digitalgov.gov/content/posts/2015-05-27-the-national-day-of-civic-hacking-2015-harnessing-the-power-of-the-people.md

 ---
-url: /2015/05/27/the-national-day-of-civic-hacking-2015-harnessing-the-power-of-the-people/
 date: 2015-05-27 11:10:42 -0400
 title: 'The National Day of Civic Hacking 2015: Harnessing the Power of the People'
-summary: 'The National Day of Civic Hacking was born when some of the nation&rsquo;s leaders in civic engagement decided to rally around a common goal on one weekend. -Nicholas Skytland, NASA The National Day of Civic Hacking is a national community engagement event that will take'
+summary: 'The National Day of Civic Hacking was born when some of the nation&rsquo;s leaders in civic engagement decided to rally around a common goal on one weekend. -Nicholas Skytland, NASA The National Day of Civic Hacking is a national community engagement event that will'
 authors:
   - ali-llewellyn
 categories: